 - Be a good listener.
 Allow her to talk about herself.

-- The church’s Women’s Ministries department or the Reclaiming Ministry team should plan social events and small group studies to invite the non-attending women to.
+- The church’s Women’s Ministries department or the Reclaiming Ministry team should plan social events and small group studies to invite the non-attending women.
 The first social event should be away from the church to keep anyone from being uncomfortable.

 - Your job is to love your friend and accept her unconditionally.